YJTSAI-17/SafePrime/README.md

 Then, SP is a Safe Prime. <br>

 And the [PDF](./docs/SAFEPRIME-32768-WITH-MULTITSA.pdf) was signed with some Trusted Timestamps.
 It can prove that the Safe Prime Number was found before the timestamps was created.
-You can use Adobe Acrobat to verify it.
+You can use Adobe Acrobat (It is Free to use) to verify it.

 ## Verify timestamps of the pdf